zhyifei/docs.zh-cn/docs/visual-basic/language-reference/runtime-library-members.md

 |<xref:Microsoft.VisualBasic.Strings.Space%2A>|<xref:Microsoft.VisualBasic.Strings.Split%2A>|<xref:Microsoft.VisualBasic.Strings.StrComp%2A>|<xref:Microsoft.VisualBasic.Strings.StrConv%2A>|
 |<xref:Microsoft.VisualBasic.Strings.StrDup%2A>|<xref:Microsoft.VisualBasic.Strings.StrReverse%2A>|<xref:Microsoft.VisualBasic.Strings.Trim%2A>|<xref:Microsoft.VisualBasic.Strings.UCase%2A>|

-## <a name="microsoftvisualbasicvbfixedarrayattribute-class"></a>Microsoft.VisualBasic.VBFixedArrayAttribute 类
+## <a name="microsoftvisualbasicvbfixedarrayattribute-class"></a>Microsoft.VisualBasic.VBFixedArrayAttribute Class

 |||||
 |---|---|---|---|
 |<xref:Microsoft.VisualBasic.VBFixedArrayAttribute.Bounds%2A>|<xref:Microsoft.VisualBasic.VBFixedArrayAttribute.Length%2A>|||

-## <a name="microsoftvisualbasicvbfixedstringattribute-class"></a>Microsoft.VisualBasic.VBFixedStringAttribute 类
+## <a name="microsoftvisualbasicvbfixedstringattribute-class"></a>Microsoft.VisualBasic.VBFixedStringAttribute Class

 |||||
 |---|---|---|---|
 |<xref:Microsoft.VisualBasic.VBFixedStringAttribute.Length%2A>||||

-## <a name="microsoftvisualbasicvbmath-module"></a>Microsoft.VisualBasic.VbMath 模块
+## <a name="microsoftvisualbasicvbmath-module"></a>Microsoft.VisualBasic.VbMath Module

 |||||
 |---|---|---|---|
 |<xref:Microsoft.VisualBasic.VBMath.Randomize%2A>|<xref:Microsoft.VisualBasic.VBMath.Rnd%2A>|||

-## <a name="microsoftvisualbasic-constants-and-enumerations"></a>Microsoft.VisualBasic 常量和枚举
+## <a name="microsoftvisualbasic-constants-and-enumerations"></a>Microsoft.VisualBasic Constants and Enumerations

- `Microsoft.VisualBasic`命名空间提供常量和枚举作为 Visual Basic 运行时库的一部分。 可以在代码中使用这些常量的值。 每个枚举表示特定的功能类别。 有关详细信息，请参阅[常量和枚举](../../visual-basic/language-reference/constants-and-enumerations.md)。
+ The `Microsoft.VisualBasic` namespace provides constants and enumerations as part of the Visual Basic run-time library.
+You can use these constant values in your code.
+Each enumeration represents a particular category of functionality.
+For more information, see [Constants and Enumerations](../../visual-basic/language-reference/constants-and-enumerations.md).

 ## <a name="see-also"></a>请参阅